ostinelli/syn/README.md

 syn:start().
 ```

-Your application will need to connect to the nodes in your cluster.
-Once that is done, ensure to initialize Syn:
+Your application will have its own logic on how to connect to the other nodes in the cluster.
+Once it is, ensure to initialize Syn (this will set up the underlying mnesia backend):

 ```erlang
 syn:init().